 By: Jay Mittelman

 The ramifications of payroll mistakes emanate from external and internal sources.
 Externally, the government can levy fines and penalties for payroll noncompliance.
 Internally, employees tend to become seriously concerned when an error shows up on their paycheck.
-There are many possible reasons for these mistakes, but the following five are the most common.
+There are many possible reasons for these mistakes, most stem from not having a dedicated workforce payroll system, but the following five are the most common.

-A manual timekeeping system means that employee hours are recorded and computed by hand, increasing the chances of mistakes.
-Although a computerized or web-based timekeeping system can reduce mistakes, manual adjustments are still necessary at times with these systems—such as when employees take vacation, personal, or sick time.
+A manual timekeeping, or time and labor, system means that employee hours are recorded and computed by hand, increasing the chances of mistakes.
+Although a computerized or web-based time and labor system can reduce mistakes, manual adjustments are still necessary at times with these systems—such as when employees take vacation, personal, or sick time.
 One wrong entry can snowball into an incorrect paycheck.

 How to avoid the problem: Double-check employees’ hours and wages before distributing paychecks.